LiveSplit/LiveSplit/README.md

 - getfinaltime COMPARISON
 - getpredictedtime COMPARISON
 - getbestpossibletime
+- getpausedrealtime
+- getpausedgametime
+- getoffset

 Commands that return an int:

 - getsplitindex
 (returns -1 if the timer is not running)
+- getsplitcount
 - getattemptcount
 - getcompletedcount

+Commands that return True/False as a value or whether or not the request succeeds:

+- globalhotkeysenabled
+- savelayout
+- savesplits
+- savelayoutas FILEPATH
+- savesplitsas FILEPATH
+- switchlayout FILEPATH
+- switchsplits FILEPATH
+- savesplitsscreenshot FILEPATH

 Commands that return a string:

+- getsplitname INDEX
 - getcurrentsplitname
 - getprevioussplitname
+- getupcomingsplitname
 - getcurrenttimerphase
+- getgamename
+- getcategoryname
+- getcategoryvariables
+(returns region, platform, emulator usage, and other category variables as a JSON encoded string)
+- getcomparisonname
+- gettimingmethod
 - getcustomvariablevalue NAME
+- getsplitsscreenshot
+(returns a Base64 encoded string (Web URI format) of the screenshot in .png format)
+- getlayoutpath
+- getsplitspath
+- gethotkeyprofile
+- getlivesplitversion
+- getlivesplitpath
+- getservertype
 - ping
 (always returns `pong`)